dcodeIO/node.js-closure-compiler-externs/README.md

 See: [Advanced Compilation and Externs](https://developers.google.com/closure/compiler/docs/api-tutorial3) for details

+If you are sitting on (a bunch of) externs which are not yet included, please drop me a note or a pull request.

 #### Naming convention ####

 * Externs for core components are all lower case